Robert-Clark-1990/MSP1_Mill_Comedy/README.md

 # Deployment

-1. Deployment for this project was straightforward:
+Deployment for this project was a straightforward process:

-2. From the GitHub repository, click on settings.
+1. From the GitHub repository, click on settings.

-3. Scroll down to the section entitled GitHub Pages.
+2. Scroll down to the section entitled GitHub Pages.

-4. From the dropdown menu beneath Source, selected the Master branch and hit save.
+3. From the dropdown menu beneath Source, selected the Master branch and hit save.

-5. This will create a link, visible just below the GitHub Pages title in a green box.
+4. This will create a link, visible just below the GitHub Pages title in a green box.

 # Credits